M-O-Marmalade/ConArtist/README.md

 ## Notes
 - Doesn't currently play well with non-monospaced characters (e.g. full-width [Katakana](https://en.wikipedia.org/wiki/Katakana)).
 Monospaced alternatives should be used instead (e.g. [half-width kana](https://en.wikipedia.org/wiki/Half-width_kana))
 - When working with Unicode ASCII-style graphics, the use of UTF-32 encoded `u32string` is recommended over UTF-8 encoded `string`, as it simplifies character indexing operations.
 ConArtist uses `u32string` internally, and converts UTF-8 encoded `string` and UTF-16 encoded `u16string` to UTF-32 encoded `u32string` when these datatypes are passed as parameters to ConArtist class functions.
 Despite this, ConArtist's memory & performance footprints are very minimal.
 The choice of UTF-32 encoding simplifies Unicode ASCII-style game development and reduces potential bugs significantly.
+- The `__cplusplus` preprocessor macro must report `201103L` (C++ 11) or later, due to the use of the C++ 11 functions from the UTF8-CPP library.
+	- See step 9 in the Setup instructions above for instructions on how to accomplish this in Visual Studio.
+	- See [this article](https://learn.microsoft.com/en-us/cpp/build/reference/zc-cplusplus?view=msvc-170) for more details about this setting.

 ## Dependencies / Credits
 - The [UTF8-CPP](https://github.com/nemtrif/utfcpp) library is used to convert between string encodings.